Line-crossing ceremony

-The line-crossing ceremony is an initiation rite in some English-speaking countries that commemorates a person's first crossing of the equator.
+The line-crossing ceremony, also known as Crossing the Line, is an initiation rite in some English-speaking countries that commemorates a person's first crossing of the equator.
 The tradition may have originated with ceremonies when passing headlands, and became a "folly" sanctioned as a boost to morale, or have been created as a test for seasoned sailors to ensure their new shipmates were capable of handling long, rough voyages.
 Equator-crossing ceremonies, typically featuring King Neptune, are common in the navy and are also sometimes carried out for passengers' entertainment on civilian ocean liners and cruise ships.
 They are also performed in the merchant navy and aboard sail training ships.
 Throughout history, line-crossing ceremonies have sometimes become dangerous hazing rituals.
 Most modern navies have instituted regulations that prohibit physical attacks on sailors undergoing the line-crossing ceremony.